Following are some strategies that can help you stay on track with your ADHD management plan:

 - Provide information on additional ADHD resources and support organizations that might help you

 3 helpful steps to prepare for your appointment:

 - Print and complete Questions for Your Health Care Professional.
-This will help your health care professional evaluate your symptoms, make a diagnosis, and determine a management plan.
+This will help your health care professional evaluate your symptoms, perform an assessment, and determine a management plan if necessary.
 Be prepared to discuss any medications you're currently taking.

 - Collect feedback to share with your health care professional.
 Write down examples of how your ADHD symptoms affect you at home, at work, or in social settings.
 Request feedback from people closest to you—your significant other, family members, and friends.
 You may also want to gather report cards from your time in school and any job performance reviews you may have.